 Candidates complete an exit and post-graduation surveys (See Appendices K & L.) Program faculty members have created each of these surveys for their program.
 Candidates complete the exit surveys online in the TaskstreamTM system.
-Program graduates and their supervisors are asked to complete the post-graduate surveys via email or online.
+Program graduates and their supervisors are asked to complete the post-graduate surveys on either on emailed documents or online.